This post may contain affiliate links. Please read my disclosure for more information.

 What does a mortgage payment include?

-The mortgage payment amount has 3 important parts:
+Monthly mortgage payments have 3 important parts:

 - Principle – this is the part of your monthly payment that goes into paying down your loan.